KQM-git/TCL/docs/general-mechanics/overworld.md

 * Some objects like Geo Constructs and gadgets can reflect Melodic Bloom Notes found within Golden Apple Archipelago \(2022\).

+## Fontaine

+* Passives that reduce stamina consumption when swimming do not apply to Fontaine water

 ## Other

 * 4TF and 4CW set bonuses towards Overload and Superconduct do not apply to reactions involving objects or elementally modified terrain such as electrified and Frozen water.